Shoppers, guard among 10 dead in Buffalo supermarket attack

 It wasn’t immediately clear why Gendron had traveled about 200 miles from his Conklin, New York, to Buffalo and that particular grocery store, located in a predominantly Black neighborhood, but screenshots purporting to be from the Twitch broadcast appear to show a racial epithet scrawled on the rifle used in the attack, as well as the number 14, a likely reference to a white supremacist slogan.

-At the earlier news briefing, Erie County Sheriff John Garcia pointedly called the shooting a hate crime.
+Erie County Sheriff John Garcia expressly called the shooting a hate crime.

-“This was pure evil.
-It was (a) straight up racially motivated hate crime from somebody outside of our community, outside of the City of Good Neighbors … coming into our community and trying to inflict that evil upon us,” Garcia said.

 Twitch said in a statement that it ended Gendron’s transmission “less than two minutes after the violence started.”

-The massacre sent shockwaves through an unsettled nation gripped with racial tensions, gun violence and a spate of hate crimes.
-In the day prior to the shooting, Dallas police said they were investigating a series of shootings in Koreatown as hate crimes.
-The Buffalo attack came just one month after another mass shooting on a Brooklyn subway train wounded 10 people and just over a year after a mass shooting in a Colorado supermarket killed 10.
+The mass shooting further unsettled a nation wracked with racial tensions, gun violence and a spate of hate crimes.
+A day before, Dallas police had said they were investigating shootings in the city’s Koreatown as hate crimes.
+The Buffalo attack came just a month after a shooting on a Brooklyn subway wounded 10 and just over a year after 10 were killed in a shooting at a Colorado supermarket.

 Gendron, confronted by police in the store’s vestibule, put a rifle to his neck but was convinced to drop it.
 He was arraigned later Saturday on a murder charge, appearing before a judge in a paper gown.